2025-2026 Online School BROCHURE

 Stories of Resilience

-Learn about the impacts of colonization on the Musqueam community, how they resisted assimilative policies, and what the Museum’s role in the reconciliation process is by exploring the c̓əsnaʔəm: the city before the city exhibition virtually.
+Learn about the impacts of colonization on the Musqueam community, their resistance to assimilative policies, and the Museum’s role in reconciliation by virtually exploring c̓əsnaʔəm: the city before the city exhibition.

 The Road to Reconciliation